-The Jamón Bellota came finely shaved, from the hind leg of a pig that was fed acorns for at least two years.
+The Jamón Bellota came finely shaved, from the hind leg of a pig that was fed acorns for (at least) the last three to four months of it’s life.
 Bellota literally means acorn fed and the fat in these pigs contains a high percentage of oleic acid (from their diet), the same as in olive oil.
 No wonder the Spanish don’t think of ham as meat!

 For a change from meat, we ordered a plate of Idiazabal – a creamy, unpasteurised, smoked Basque ewe’s cheese.
 Seen here with a few more almonds.